arkadiko-dao/arkadiko/docs/arkadiko-admin-calls.md

 ## HOWTO: After a PoX cycle ends

 1. Exchange all BTC into STX tokens (Binance?
 Atomic Swap?)
+2. Transfer the STX to `arkadiko-stx-reserve-v1-1` and run (set-stacking-stx-received (stx-received uint) on stacker node send-pox-stx-to-reserve.js node set-stacking-stx-received.js
-2. For every vault that has stacked-tokens > 0
+3. For every vault that has stacked-tokens > 0
-  - Run payout-vault method in stacker
+  - Run payout method in stacker node payout-vault.js
-3. For every vault that has revoked stacking
+4. For every vault that has revoked stacking
   - Run enable-vault-withdrawals in stacker
+5. For every vault that has been liquidated
+  - Run release-stacked-stx
-4. Set tokens to stack on STX reserve contract
+5. Set tokens to stack on STX reserve contract
-5. update stacking-unlock-burn-height variable in stacker & freddie
+6. update stacking-unlock-burn-height variable in stacker & freddie
-6. When new cycle nears: call stacking contract with updated numbers
+7. When new cycle nears: call stacking contract with updated numbers